Prayers of the People

 Florence Floros, Shelby Pohlman’s grandmother, suffering from worsening dementia and a rapid decline; for God’s mercy and peace.

-Carrie Waffa’s mother, Lora, recovering after a recent fall; for healing, peace, and comfort.
+Carrie Waffa’s mother, Lora, recovering after a fall; for healing, peace, and comfort.

 Brandon Robinson, Nick Robinson’s brother, who has small-cell lung cancer; for effective treatment, care, and peace.

 Renee Bischoff, single mom, who has developed a brain tumor, friend of Kelly Butler; for physical and financial health.